GeoscienceAustralia/sira/docs/source/ch03_simsetup.rst

 Infrastructure Model Definition File
 ====================================

-The system model is presently built using an MS Excel spreadsheet file.
+The system model is defined using an MS Excel spreadsheet file.
 It contains seven required worksheets, each representing modules that define different aspect of the infrastructure model.
 The names of the worksheets are fixed.
 The Excel file must be converted to JSON format before it can be